KUBDatalab/beginning-R/setup.md

 Follow the instructions below for your operating system, and then follow the instructions to install **`tidyverse`**.

+### Online

+Rather than installing R and RStudio on your personal computer, [Rstudio Cloud](https://rstudio.cloud/) offers a free, online alternative, where you will be able to run R and RStudio in your browser.
+Sign up with your Google/Gmail account if you have one, or with any other email.

+The free version of RStudio Cloud places limitations on the number of projects you can work on, and the amount of memory and processing power you can access.
+For the purposes of following these lessons, RStudio Cloud is perfectly adequate, and what we recommend if you have any problems installing R and RStudio on your personal computer.

 ### Windows

 #### If you already have R and RStudio installed